uptane/uptane-standard/uptane-standard.md

 Unless stated otherwise, all files SHALL be written to repositories in accordance with following two rules:

 1. Metadata filenames SHALL be qualified with version numbers.
-If a metadata file A is specified as FILENAME.EXT in another metadata file B, then it SHALL be written as VERSION.FILENAME.EXT, where VERSION is A's version number, as defined in {{common_metadata}}, with one exception: If the version number of the timestamp metadata file might not be known in advance by a client, it MAY be read from, and written to. a repository using a filename without a version number qualification, i.e. FILENAME.EXT.
+If a metadata file A is specified as FILENAME.EXT in another metadata file B, then it SHALL be written as VERSION.FILENAME.EXT, where VERSION is A's version number, as defined in {{common_metadata}}, with one exception: If the version number of the Timestamp metadata file might not be known in advance by a client, it MAY be read from, and written to, a repository using a filename without a version number qualification, i.e. FILENAME.EXT.
 2. If an image is specified in a targets metadata file as FILENAME.EXT, it SHALL be written to the repository as HASH.FILENAME.EXT, where HASH is one of the hash digests of the file, as specified in {{targets_images_meta}}.
 The file MUST be written to the repository using *n* different filenames, one for each hash digest listed in its corresponding targets metadata.

 For example:

-* The version number of the snapshot metadata file is 61, and its filename in the timestamp metadata is "snapshot.json".
+* The version number of the Snapshot metadata file is 61, and its filename in the Timestamp metadata is "snapshot.json".
 The filename on the repository will be "61.snapshot.json".
-* There is an image with the filename "acme_firmware.bin" specified in the targets metadata, with a SHA256 of "aaaa" and a SHA512-256 of "bbbb".
+* There is an image with the filename "acme_firmware.bin" specified in the Targets metadata, with a SHA256 of "aaaa" and a SHA512-256 of "bbbb".
 It will have two filenames on the repository: "aaaa.acme_firmware.bin" and "bbbb.acme_firmware.bin".

 ## Server / repository implementation requirements